theidi267/data-structures-and-algorithms/README.md

 ## Collaboration

-  On this lab, we worked with Jen and also thank you Justin for the help
+  On this lab, we worked with Jen and also thanks tos Justin for the help